Roboy/ss18_showmaster/README.md

 ### 1. Facial Expressions

+For starting with Unity, clone the repository to your device.
+For seeing the actual version of Roboy in Unity, go to RoboyUnityFace/assets and open RoboyFace.
+All Animations are stored in RoboyUnityFace/assets/animations.
+Corresponding material (for e.g. adding pictures) are stored in RoboyUnityFace/assets/FaceComponents.

+The connection to ROS via code (C#) is stored in RoboyUnityFace/assets/RoboyAnimator.cs

+Having started RoboyFace in Unity,there is a Project window.
+For viewing all existing animations, first click on "face" in the Project Window.
+In a second step, open the "Animator" window.
+For viewing existing animations, press the play button on the top and trigger the animations in the "Animator" (Paramters) window.
+New animations can be added via the Animation window (if the animation or the Animator window is not shown, you can open it by clicking on the "Window" button at the bar on the top of Unity program).

+For all current and new animations, there is the Inspector on the right hand side, which has different functions for changing or modifying existing and new animations.

+If new animations were created, you must add transitions from the idle status to the animation status and back to the idle status.
+This can also be done in the Animator window.

-In addition to the old faces and expressions in Unity, the following faces & emotions were added by animating them in Unity and and can be triggered via ROS:
+In addition to the old faces and expressions in Unity, the following faces & emotions were added in SS18 by animating them in Unity and can be triggered via ROS:
  - suprised Roboy
  - crying Roboy
  - irritated Roboy